Griefer: Industry response

 Shooters such as Counter Strike: Global Offensive have implemented peer review systems, where if a player is reported too many times, multiple higher ranked players are allowed to review the player and determine if the reports are valid, and apply a temporary ban to the player's account if necessary.
 The player's name is omitted during the replay, as well as those of the other 9 players in the game.
 In October 2016, Valve implemented a change that will permanently ban a player if they receive two penalties for griefing.

 Many Minecraft servers have rules against griefing.
-In Minecraft freebuild servers, griefing is often the destruction of another player's build, and in other servers the definition ranges, but almost all servers recognize harassment as griefing.
+In Minecraft freebuild servers, griefing is often the destruction of another player's build, and in other servers the definition ranges, but almost all servers recognize griefing as harassment.
 Most servers use temporary bans for minor and/or first-time incidents, and indefinite bans from the server for more serious and/or repeat offences.
-While many servers try to fight this, some allow griefing as part of the gameplay.
+While many servers try to fight this, other servers, like 2b2t, allow griefing as part of the gameplay.

-In recent years, Grand Theft Auto Online has experienced a drastic increase in griefing, due in part to the emergence of bugs and better money-making opportunities.
+By the early 2020s, Grand Theft Auto Online has experienced a drastic increase in griefing, due in part to the emergence of bugs and better money-making opportunities.
 Common griefing techniques within the game abuse passive mode and trivially accessible weaponized vehicles.
 Developer Rockstar has implemented measures such as a longer cool-down on passive mode, patching invincibility glitches, and removing passive mode from weaponized vehicles in recent updates.
 In addition, the game also features a reputation system that, in effect, after excessive "bad sport point" accumulation, will mark players as "bad sports", allowing them to only play in lobbies with other "bad sports".
 Such points are either accumulated over time or gained within a certain time frame and are acquired by actions such as destroying another player's personal vehicle, or quitting jobs early.
 This is one of the more controversial features of the game, as some point out flaws such as the game not considering if destruction of a vehicle was self-defense.

-Fallout 76 discourages players from griefing by marking them as wanted criminals, which one can get a reward for killing.
-Wanted players cannot see any other players on the world map, and must rely on their normal player view.